unosquare/ef-enterpriseextensions/README.md

 Business Rules - Audit Trail
 ----------------------------

-Audit Trails is a task to save the changes to any operation perform in a record.
+Audit Trails is a task to save the changes to any operation performed in a record.
 In other words, capture what change between any data saving.
-This operation is important in many system and you can accomplish with these extensions easily.
+This operation is important in many systems and you can accomplish with these extensions easily.
 The `AuditTrailController` can be attached to your `BusinessDbContext`and setup which Entities will be recorded in the three CRUD actions supported, create, update and delete.

 To start using the `AuditTrailController` you need to specify a table where the Audit Trail data will be, you should implement the `IAuditTrailEntry` interface in your entity, for example: